Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 If you’re looking for straightforward band chest exercises to add to your routine, band flys are a great staple exercise to get you started.

 The band fly is a great band exercise that helps isolate the chest muscles.
-It helps to develop and define the chest muscles specifically the Inner pectoral muscles.
+It helps to develop and define the chest muscles, specifically the Inner pectoral muscles.

 You can try other variations of the band fly to build a bigger upper body.

-Band Fly
+Resistance Band Chest Fly

 How To Do